linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-6-storage-with-democratic-csi.md

   - `kubectl -n kube-system logs -f -l app=snapshot-controller`
 - Deploy: `helm upgrade --install --namespace democratic-csi --values freenas-api-iscsi.yaml truenas-iscsi democratic-csi/democratic-csi`
 - Verify:
   - You're looking to see that everything is fully running.
-It may take several minutes to spin up.
+It may take a minute to spin up.
   - `kubectl get all -n democratic-csi`
   - `kubectl get storageclasses` or `kubectl get sc`